Try this simple and easy whole food cholesterol lowering smoothie. It’s made from nut butter, spinach, oats, flaxseed, milk, and berries.

 Why Make A Heart Healthy Smoothie To Lower Cholesterol?

-This cholesterol reducing smoothie not only delivers a wealth of nutrients but it is also:
+This cholesterol reducing smoothie can reduce your risk of heart disease with a wealth of nutrients but it is also:

 - quick to put together (takes less than 5 minutes!)